nextcord/nextcord/docs/api.rst

         The system message sent as a reminder to invite people to the guild.

         .. versionadded:: 2.0
-    .. attribute:: thread_starter_message
+    .. attribute:: context_menu_command

-        The system message denoting the message in the thread that is the one that started the thread's conversation topic.
+        The system message denoting that a context menu command was executed.

         .. versionadded:: 2.0